 Most people do choose to use a firm like Hanover Insolvency that specialises in debt management plans than to run their own DMP, but there are still plenty of individual who choose to manage their own.
 If you like the idea of having control of your debts and not relying on anyone else to manage them then a self-managed DMP may be a good solution for you.
 If you have a large amount of creditors however you may want to consider choosing a firm like Ashford to assist you in setting up a DMP, as the more creditors the more work required.
 As previously mentioned, if after completing an income and expenditure sheet you realise you are going to struggle to afford your ‘priority’ debts, you will need to look at alternatives to a DMP, whether self-managed or not.

-Ultimate Guide to Debt Consolidation with Hanover Insolvency
+Debt Consolidation with Hanover Insolvency

 What is Debt Consolidation?